thv92/NeshChatBot/README.md

     * export NODE_ENV=development
     * run "npm startWatch"
 * Twilio trial version requires that you verify a number in order to send a text message to it, so please let me know the number you'd like to send the text message to

+## DialogFlow Setup
+1. Dialogflow Setup
+2. Create an account on Dialogflow
+3. Create a new Dialogflow agent
+4. Restore the NeshRoutesDialog.zip ZIP file in the root of this repo
+5. Go to your agent's settings and then the Export and Import tab
+6. Click the Restore from ZIP button
+7. Select the NeshRoutesDialog.zip ZIP file in the root of this repo
+8. Type RESTORE and and click the Restore button

+## Environment Variables Required
+* FIREBASE_APPLICATIONS_CREDENTIALS (JSON keyfile from GCP | Need to enable FireBase API and generate a keyfile on FireBase Console| store in root)
+* FIREBASE_DB_URL (URL of your FireBase DB)
+* GOOGLE_APPLICATION_CREDENTIALS (Also JSON keyfile from GCP, generate in GCP console)
+* PROJECT_ID (DialogFlow's project id)
+* NODE_ENV (export as 'development' before running project)
+* SENDGRID_API_KEY
+* TWILIO_AUTH_TOKEN
+* TWILIO_SID
+* TWILIO_NUMBER

 ### Prerequisites

 ```